xitrum-framework/xitrum-doc/guide/deps.rst

 Dependencies
 ============

-This chapter lists all Java dependency libraries that Xitrum uses so that in your Xitrum project, you can use them directly if you want.
+This chapter lists all dependency libraries that Xitrum uses so that in your Xitrum project, you can use them directly if you want.

 * `Scala <http://www.scala-lang.org/>`_: